Do you want to speed up Magento?

-Do you want to speed up Magento?
 Of course you do!
 And you are not alone.
 Magento, one of the most popular eCommerce platforms, might be slow.
-The main reason for its poor performance is an excessive use of various customizations.
-Here are the 34 field-proven steps that will help you do Magento 1 and Magento 2 performance optimization:
+Its poor performance might come from an excessive use of various customizations.

-34 Magento Speed Optimization Techniques:
+35 Magento Speed Optimization Techniques:

 - Optimize VPS for Magento